 Credit-money is a very old concept.
-However, during presentations about money, we usually hear that money has to be durable, portable, divisible and fungible.
+However, during presentations about money, we usually hear that money has to be durable, portable, divisible, and fungible.
 We fully agree with this distinction.
 But we don’t hear about the “credit-money”.

-However, there is a bigger picture.
-Money doesn’t have just one dimension, it actually has two — the base money and the credit money.
+Money doesn’t have just one dimension, it has two — the base money and the credit money.
 The notes and coins in your wallet are the base money.
-The money what you have in your bank account is actually the credit money.
+The money that you have in your bank account is credit money.

 - Analyses how base money and credit money work today.